DigitalState/Platform/sdk/documentation/lab/index.md

 }
 ```

-Once a token is obtained, it can be used to access any other protected api endpoints that requires user authentication.
-Typically, you would need to copy this token to your clipboard and paste it in the next api query you wish to make in Postman.
-However, our Postman collection has been programmed to keep track of the last logged in user and use the current token on subsequent api requests automatically.
+Once a token is obtained, it can be used to access any other protected API endpoints that requires user authentication.
+Typically, you would need to copy this token to your clipboard and paste it in the next API query you wish to make in Postman.
+However, our Postman collection has been programmed to keep track of the last logged in user and use the current token on subsequent API requests automatically.

 Next, nagivate to `Authentication -> User -> /users`.
 Click the "Send" button.
-This action will send a GET request to users api endpoint and return a list of users:
+This action will send a GET request to users API endpoint and return a list of users:

 ```
 [